deeppavlov/DeepPavlov/docs/components/seq2seq_go_bot.rst

-Sequence-To-Sequence Dialogue Bot for goal-oriented task
+Sequence-To-Sequence Dialogue Bot For Goal-Oriented Task
 ========================================================

+A goal-oriented bot based on a rnn that encodes user utterance and generates response in a sequence-to-sequence manner.
+For network architecture is similar to `[2] <#references>`__.

-Dialogue agent is able to handle multi-domain data.
+The dialogue agent is able to handle multi-domain data.
 The model is end-to-end differentiable and does not need to explicitly model dialogue state or belief trackers.

-We also used a new Stanford NLP Group released dataset of 3,031 dialogues `[2] <#references>`__ that are grounded through underlying knowledge bases and span three distinct tasks in the in-car personal assistant space: calendar scheduling, weather information retrieval, and point-of-interest navigation.
+We also used a new Stanford NLP Group released dataset of 3,031 dialogues `[1] <#references>`__ that are grounded through underlying knowledge bases and span three distinct tasks in the in-car personal assistant space:

+    - calendar scheduling,
+    - weather information retrieval and
+    - point-of-interest navigation.

+For more info on the dataset see :class:`~deeppavlov.dataset_readers.kvret_reader.KvretDatasetReader`.

-Here is a simple example of interaction with a trained dialogue bot (can be downloaded with ``deeppavlov/download.py``:
+Here is a simple example of interaction with a trained dialogue bot (available for download):

 ::